Shatter Dead: Critical reception

 Joe Bob Briggs gave the film a positive review and called it "a Night of the Living Dead for the '90s".
 Bloody Disgusting rated it 2/5 stars and wrote, "In all fairness, this is hardcore, uncompromising filmmaking.
 At the same time, Mr. McCrae should perhaps flesh out his ideas a bit more before putting them to film."
 G. Noel Gross of DVD Talk called the film "an esoteric zombie odyssey that plods along like a Euro-horror epic punctuated by violent ejaculations of carnage."
 Writing in The Zombie Movie Encyclopedia, academic Peter Dendle said, "Though the premise is fresh and there is a plentiful supply of good raw ideas, the movie is built around character interaction among amateur actors, leaving it scattered and directionless.
 It lacks sustained tension and resolution, and directs too much energy away from its fascinating conceptual possibilities in favor of trite exploitation concerns".
 John Patterson, in an analysis of the film for Dread Central, identifies queer themes in the film.
 In Patterson's analysis, the zombies represent a challenge to the social order, including heteronormative concepts of sex and gender, and Susan lashes out at them so violently because she fears this change.

+The film attracted renewed critical attention with the 2022 Blu-ray release from Saturn's Core.
+Horror Society gave the film 3.5 out of 5 and the overall release 4 out of 5, praising its creativity and unconventional story while acknowledging the limitations of its production.
+Brian Orndorf, reviewing the same release, was less favorable, arguing that McCrae's abstract imagery and European art-film influences overwhelmed a promising premise and criticizing the film's pacing and narrative clarity.
+In 2023, Andrew Kotwicki of The Movie Sleuth described Shatter Dead as an unusually disturbing and transgressive SOV zombie film, praising its visual composition, mournful electronic score and unconventional conception of the undead.
+Kotwicki argued that its combination of extreme imagery and philosophical ideas distinguished it from more conventional zombie movies, while acknowledging the amateur cast and its difficult, uncompromising narrative nature.
+Moria Reviews gave the film four out of five stars and described it as "unique and entirely original", emphasizing that it is not a conventional zombie film.
+The review praised the film's unusual depiction of the resurrected dead and its social ideas, while acknowledging flat performances, occasionally unconvincing effects and its episodic structure.